-The Chairman and Founder of the Al-Attiyah International Foundation, His Excellency Abdullah Bin Hamad Al-Attiyah is among the few to ever serve as Chairman/President of two United Nations Bodies, on two major issues confronting humankind.
+The Chairman and Founder of the Al-Attiyah Foundation, His Excellency Abdullah Bin Hamad Al-Attiyah is among the few to ever serve as Chairman/President of two United Nations Bodies, on two major issues confronting humanity.
 His Excellency Al-Attiyah served as both the Chairman of the United Nations Commission on Sustainable Development in 2006 and the President of the United Nations Climate Change Conference (COP 18), in 2012.
-The Foundation is ideally positioned to unify, leverage and lead action, not only within Qatar, but amongst the international community.
-The Foundation focuses on actions that are part of the global quest towards climate-resilient sustainable development, in order to ensure that all human beings have universal access to a healthy environment.
+The Foundation is ideally positioned to unify, leverage and lead action, not only within Qatar but amongst the international community.
+The Foundation focuses on actions that are part of the global quest towards climate-resilient sustainable development, to ensure that all human beings have universal access to a healthy environment.

 There is no need to look too far into the future, to realize that responding to climate change is one of the greatest challenges facing the global energy industry.
 Hence, it is appropriate that aspects of the work of the Foundation should focus on this.

 Now that the world has shifted from talk to implementation, it is important to reflect how the energy industry, as a significant sector, could contribute to the global effort to combat climate change.
-Under the Paris Agreement, each country has to set forth a climate action plan (a Nationally Determined Contribution – NDC), which describes how they will meet their individual targets.
-These NDCs are now front and center of the attention by any sector, company and organization, wishing to understand what role they can play, and how they will be impacted by the new climate policies.
+Under the Paris Agreement, each country has to set forth a climate action plan (a Nationally Determined Contribution – NDC), which describes how they will meet their targets.
+These NDCs are now front and center of the attention by any sector, company, and organization, wishing to understand what role they can play, and how the new climate policies will impact them.

 The Paris Agreement and the NDCs of many countries, signal that real transformation of the energy sector is the will and undertaking of all world’s governments.
 Nobody understands what it would take to transform the energy sector better than the oil majors and key players.
-It is heartening that the Energy Industry is stepping up to be counted among the leading actors.
-The Al-Attiyah International Foundation is ready to be an active partner on this important issue.
+It is heartening that the energy industry is stepping up to be counted among the leading actors.
+The Al-Attiyah Foundation is ready to be an active partner on this important issue.

-In consultation with members, the Al-Attiyah International Foundation identifies the strategic themes for research and independent study which form the basis of the Foundation’s Monthly Sustainability Newsletter, Research Papers and Handbooks.
-The themes are then addressed through the Foundation’s regular, closed-door CEO Roundtables, and provide content and talking points for high-level engagements at national and international fora.
+In consultation with members, the Al-Attiyah Foundation identifies the strategic themes for research and independent study which form the basis of the Foundation’s Monthly Sustainability Newsletter, Research Papers, and Handbooks.
+The topics are then addressed through the Foundation’s regular, closed-door CEO Roundtables, and provide content and talking points for high-level engagements at national and international fora.